ssu-humane/ssu-humane.github.io/_pages/home.md

-Human-centered Data Science Laboratory(인간 중심 데이터 과학 연구실, HUMANE Lab) at Soongsil University is a dynamic research group where people bring together to study data science and artificial intelligence technologies for making a real-world impact.
+Human-Centered Data Science Laboratory(인간 중심 데이터 과학 연구실, HUMANE Lab) at Soongsil University is a dynamic research group where people bring together to study data science and artificial intelligence technologies for making a real-world impact.

 We are a **HUMAN-CENTERED** research group from three perspectives:
 1. **Data**: we focus on digitally-logged human-generated data such as behavioral records, text, images, etc., in online platforms (e.g., news, social media).